wedi/limit-login-countries/README.md

 ## Changelog ##

+### Version 0.6.4 ###
+* Hotfix for settings link showing up for all plugins in the Plugins list table.

 ### Version 0.6.3 ###
 * Raise tested WordPress version to 4.0.
 * Enforcing PHP 5.3 requirement now.
 * Updated bundled geoip-api-php.
+* Added settings link in the Plugins list table.
 * Refactored code to match WordPress coding style (thank you PhpStorm).

 ### Version 0.6.2 ###